velartrill/velartrill.github.io/orig/conspirators.md

 I feel humiliated.
 But he doesn't laugh.
 He doesn't mock me.
 He just holds me tight, hugs me close to his chest.
 Ruffles my hair, tells me it's okay, tells me to take my time.
 I just want to blurt it out and get it over with but I can't make the goddamned words come out.

 "I was sh-sh-shadowing him," I finally manage.
 "They had to go into the city every now'n again to buy the drugs, dumb fucks couldn't even manage to grow the vine on their own, so I found the d-d-dealer and I shadowed her all day and I just wait until he shows up.
 And I follow him out into the forest and they catch me."
 I'm hyperventilating, I realize.
 My words are spilling out my mouth like an overflowing bucket.
-"It was a week before I could escape.
-A w-w-week.
-They had me for a wh-whole week—"
+"It was a fortnight before I could escape.
+A f-f-fortnight.
+They had me for a wh-whole fortnight--"

 "Who—?"
 Lena murmurs.

 "Him.
 From the other night."
 I can't make myself say his name.
-"He caught me out in the forest and I— I was there f-f-for a week.
-A whole week.
+"He caught me out in the forest and I— I was there f-f-for two weeks.
+Two whole weeks.
 They used me.
 They used me and use me and use me.
 I can't make them stop.
 They won't stop hurting me, they're tearing my clothes off and he won't stop choking me, I can't breathe, I can't— he's—"

 "Rhea.
 Hey."
 Lena hugs me tightly.
-"It's all over.
-It was all a long time ago—"
+"It's over.
+He's gone.
+He can't ever hurt you again—"

 "I know!
 I *know!"* I choke back a sob.
 "But it still won't stop.
 Why won't it stop?
 Why do I keep seeing it?
 I know it's over so why won't it stop—"